Goda’s Slave – Chapter 7: Twin Gardens

 Kanna rolled her eyes.
 “You Middlelanders and your obsession with Death Flower.
 You’re wasting your time with these cleanses.
 Just let people risk their lives if they want.
 What does it affect anyone if people want to get drunk on the flower, or kill themselves, or whatever it is that they do?”

-“Well, if it’s possible to take the poison out of it and it doesn’t make you drunk, what’s the problem?
-Or the point, even?”
+“Well, if it’s possible to take it safely and it doesn’t make you drunk, what’s the problem?
+Why is it illegal?”

-“In small doses, Samma Flower is a powerful medicine, which is why so many people covertly seek it out in spite of the law.
-It also has a much more dangerous function beyond that, one that’s unknown to most: If someone eats enough of it, they can see the Goddess for themselves.
-It makes the person unruly, because they’re surprised by what they see, and She’s nothing like what the priestesses tell them.
+“When people eat enough of it, they can see the Goddess for themselves.
+It makes them unruly, because they’re surprised by what they see, and She’s nothing like what the priestesses tell them.
 So they stop believing.”

 “‘Excretions’?”
 Kanna asked, though she already had an inkling; she just didn’t want to picture it.

-“Their body fluids—blood, saliva, urine.
-It all remains potent for several days after the vessel has eaten Samma Flower.
+“Their body fluids: blood, saliva, urine.
+It all remains potent for several days after the vessel has eaten Samma Flower, enough time for them to smuggle it over the border.
 That’s why they’re keeping us here for three days.
-Most vessels are foreigners, so they’re making sure you’re not one of them, and that no one will drink Death from you.”
+Most vessels are foreigners, so they’re making sure you’re not one of them, and that no one will take Death from you.”

-Kanna shook her head with disbelief.
+The turning of Kanna’s stomach nearly overwhelmed her disbelief.
 “That’s disgusting.
 I could never imagine what would drive someone to drink another’s body fluids, for goodness’ sake.”

 “That’s different, clearly.”

 But Kanna stared right back at her without flinching.
-She didn’t allow herself to grow irritated this time.
-“You seem to know a lot about Death,” Kanna said finally.
-“If I didn’t know better, I would say that you had experienced the flower yourself.”
+She didn’t allow herself to be provoked this time.
+“You seem to know a lot about Death,” she prodded slowly.
+“If I didn’t know better, I would say that you’ve experienced the flower yourself.”

 Kanna’s eyes widened.
 “What kind of child takes illegal drugs?”

-Goda huffed with amusement.
-“It was on accident.
-My mothers had gotten hold of some soil imported from Samma Valley—the soil is volcanic, so it’s very fertile, you see—and they were using it to grow some herbs in the garden.
+“It was an accident.
+My mothers had gotten hold of some soil imported from Samma Valley—the soil is volcanic, so it’s very fertile—and they were using it to grow some herbs in the garden.
 A patch of Samma Flowers sprouted up without their noticing at first.
 The seed must have traveled with the dirt.
 I was milling around in the yard, back when I was stupid and wanted to eat everything, and I happened to pluck a flower and put it straight into my mouth.”

 “You what?”
 Kanna asked, already horrified by the story.
 She added quickly, “Then what happened?”